 The 24th of July celebration is alway a wonderful opportunity to remember our pioneer ancestors and reflect upon their lives.
 They sacrificed much for the Gospel of Jesus Christ.
-In their darkest hours they remain true to the faith of what they believed in
+In their darkest hours they remain true to the faith of what they believed in.

 The history of my Great Grandparents Eskild and Sena Peterson.